PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation: Results and Analysis

 \subsection{Analysis on Cyclic Learning}

 Figure \ref{cyclic_loss} presents the change of the training loss during the progress of the training on the task of text classification on \textsc{Covid-Q}.
 We observe that catastrophic forgetting exists as the training loss spikes when re-entering the curriculums.
 For the second time it enters the most difficult curriculum 5, the loss is also further smoothened compared to the first spike.
-The spike is also desirable as described in \citet{wei-etal-2021-shot}, indicating that new instances that are harder to learn are presented and can improve the generalization performance.
-These support the usefulness of our proposed cyclic learning that can smoothen the gradients, mitigate catastrophic forgetting, which also aligns with the facts reported by \citet{Robins1995CatastrophicFR} that retraining on previously learned information improves model generalization.
+The spike is also desirable as described in \citet{wei-etal-2021-shot}, indicating that new instances that are harder to learn are presented and can help to escape the local minima.
+These support the usefulness of our proposed cyclic learning that can smoothen the gradients, mitigate catastrophic forgetting, and improve generalization by entering curriculums multiple times.